h1st-ai/h1st/docs/source/concepts/object-model.rst

 NodeContainable
 ###############
 NodeContainables are anything that might be contained within a Node.
 Most often, what we see contained is a Model.
-A Graph is also a NodeContainables, so that H1st Graphs are hierarchical: a Graph may contain a sub-Graph and so on.
+A Graph is also a NodeContainable, so that H1st Graphs are hierarchical: a Graph may contain a sub-Graph and so on.

 Model
 #####
 H1st Models are the workhorse of the entire framework.
-At the base, a Model is the simplest unit that “models” a behavior that takes some inputs, processes them, and emits some outputs.
+At the base, a Model is the simplest unit that “models” a behavior.
+That is, it takes some input, processes, analyzes or transforms that input, and emits some output.

 ProcessModel
 ############